Homestuck126/Luna-Avocado/README.md

 localhost should be the ip address of your computer, and the MONGODB_URL should remain the same as in the example above.

 4. Run `npm install` to install the project dependencies.
-5.
+5. Run
 ```
 node --env-file=.env .\src\services\server.js
 ```
-to start the server.
+in the directory to start the server.

 6. Once server is running, run `npm start`(or npx start) in the directory in another terminal to start the Expo development server.